balawahu/DAT505-Code/README.md

 Every 3D object will change to red color when mouse touch it.

+From this file I know how to load 3D objects and make objects show special color when mouse is put on them.

 2.![Image text](https://raw.githubusercontent.com/balawahu/DAT505-Code/master/Pictures/16.PNG)
 (DAT505-GitHub\S9-02-PostProcessing-Glitch)

 Screen will make special effect evey half a minute.

+From this project I know some basic knowlege about shader and how to make deform animation.

 ----------

 07/04/2019